 dependencies of Belenios, everything into a single directory.
 You can

 choose the directory by setting the

 variable, or it will take

 On a modern desktop system, this needs approximately 10 minutes and 1 gigabyte of disk space.

-You can skip the next two sections and go directly to the Documentation section.
+and you can skip the next two sections and go directly to the Documentation section.

 If you are familiar with OCaml, please read the

 shell script, or the following two sections to compile Belenios with